blaxterlab/metabarcoding_pipeline/README.md

 The reads are now mapped back to your reference set, and reads per unique reference sequence counted.
 If you have the 32-bit version of usearch it is likely you will have to do this in batches.
 The batches can be larger than those used previously.
 Obviously, if you have the 64-bit version, you can map many more reads at once.

-# do mapping 1
+### do mapping 1

     usearch -usearch_global your_reads_merged_l_1234.fasta -db your_reads_merged_l_u_s_c99_m2_otus_r_nx.fasta -strand plus -id 0.97 -uc your_reads_merged_uniques_l_u_s_c99_m2_otus_r_nx.map.uc

-# turn mapping1 into table
+### turn mapping1 into table

     python ../usearch/python/uc2otutab.py your_reads_merged_uniques_l_u_s_c99_m2_otus_r_nx.map.uc  > your_reads_merged_l_u_s_c99_m2_otus_r_nx.otu_table.txt

-# do mapping 2
+### do mapping 2

     usearch -usearch_global your_reads_merged_l_5678.fasta -db your_reads_merged_l_u_s_c99_m2_otus_r_nx.fasta -strand plus -id 0.97 -uc your_reads_merged_uniques_l_u_s_c99_m2_otus_r_nx2.map.uc

-# turn mapping2 into table
+### turn mapping2 into table

     python ../usearch/python/uc2otutab.py your_reads_merged_uniques_l_u_s_c99_m2_otus_r_nx2.map.uc  > your_reads_merged_l_u_s_c99_m2_otus_r_nx2.otu_table.txt

+And so on until you have completed the mapping process for all reads.
+Then you need to merge the output tables into one:

-# merge tables
+### merge tables

     usearch_table_merger.pl your_reads_merged_l_u_s_c99_m2_otus_r_nx.fasta your_reads_merged_l_u_s_c99_m2_otus_r_nx.otu_table.txt your_reads_merged_l_u_s_c99_m2_otus_r_nx2.otu_table.txt your_reads_merged_l_u_s_c99_m2_otus_r_nx_all.otu_table.txt

+The final output is a text file that you can view and process in your favourite spreadsheet analysis tool.